COST AND MANAGEMENT ACCOUNTING I

 Goods available for sale xxx

-Deduct: Ending finished goods inventory xxx
+Deduct: Ending finished

-Cost of Goods Sold xxx
+Goods Sold xxx

 Gross Margin xxx